SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 In this exercise, we will create track resources of the Cloud Integration tenant as the JMS queues and certificates.

 #### Prequisites:
-- You are loggedin to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/).
+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/).
 - The Cloud Integration tenant is already registered.
 If not please run through exercises [Register a Cloud Integration tenant in LMS](../ex11/).

 ## Exercise steps